atomone-hub/atomone-docs/docs/modules/bank/index.md

 #### Output

-An output of a multi-send transaction.
+An output of a multiparty transfer.

 ```protobuf
 // Output models transaction outputs.